 That's one of the things that they teach, that no nation is sovereign, that it doesn't matter what the boundaries are or the political system, that Sharia law ultimately must defeat them.

-There is a divine philosophy on war that's incorporated into the Koran that's discussed in this book, the Koranic concept of war.
+There is a divine philosophy on war that's incorporated into the Quran that's discussed in this book, the Quranic concept of war.

-tells you all about the nature of warfare and how this is to me the most ominous of it how to strike terror into the hearts of your enemy which actually comes from Quran 860 which just happens to be the motto of the moderate Muslim Brotherhood same word.
+It tells you all about the nature of warfare and how, this is to me the most ominous of it, how to strike terror into the hearts of your enemy, which actually comes from Quran 860, which just happens to be the motto of the moderate Muslim Brotherhood.

-Well I say it's moderate like if you're in the shallow end of the swimming pool or you're moderately wet but if you're in the deep end of the swimming pool you're radically wet.
+Well, I say it's moderate like if you're in the shallow end of the swimming pool, you're moderately wet.

-The Muslim Brotherhood is the most radical and pro-Jihad organization on the face of the earth their firstborn son I call them is Hamas.
+The Muslim Brotherhood is the most radical and pro-jihad organization on the face of the earth.

 So just hold tight with me for a second.